Cloudoki/lunchdoki-api/README.md

 `/lunch config - Opens a dialog where you can manage all the available settings`

-Config paramter contains the following settings:
+Config parameter contains the following settings:

 - **Location Defined** - (optional) Let's a user define the location that's going to be used in the following polls Until a new location is defined, every poll will be initialized with the same location;